opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/vpc_eip_v1.html.markdown

 The following arguments are supported:

-* `region` - (Optional) The region in which to create the eip.
-If omitted, the `region` argument of the provider is used.
-Changing this creates a new eip.

 * `publicip` - (Required) The elastic IP address object.

 * `bandwidth` - (Required) The bandwidth object.